bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 ## Description

-In this project you will build out a calculator using React.
-You have been given a design file to follow, and a data file to include for your button components to display.
+In this project you will build out a appication to show the nasa photo of the day.

 ## Project Set Up